OctoText/OctoText/README.md

 </ul>

 OctoText will also include a thumbnail of your print if it is sent with the file (PrusaSlicer and Cura).
-The thumbnail will only be sent on a print START event.
+The thumbnail will only be sent on a print START event. *As of right now Cura uploads from the Octoprint plugin do not work*.
+Uploading a file directly to Octoprint will work with 0.2.1rc1 and later.
+I will be changing tactics for thumbnail support in the near future to use Prusa and Cura thumbnail plug-ins when they are installed.
+This will give a better user experience and have support for direct uploads from Cura.

 Print Pausing detection has been enhanced so that it detects "waiting for user messages" that are sent by Prusa printers on filament run out conditions.